 Impact on Data Privacy

-The Evolution of Privacy Rights in a Post-Roe World
+The Evolution of Privacy Rights in a Post-Dobbs World

-"Vast quantities of identifiable health information increasingly reside in digital technologies used by individual consumers and health care entities."
+“Significant quantities of personal information increasingly reside in digital technologies provided by companies to support individual consumers’ health and wellness."

 Assess and Examine

-In the wake of the Dobbs decision, which overturned Roe v.
-Wade, any organization or digital platform that maintains data on its customers (e.g., vast quantities of identifiable health information increasingly reside in digital technologies used by individual consumers and health care entities) that could be used to build a case that an abortion was illegally obtained or provided is advised to evaluate how it collects, stores, and uses data; how its privacy policies address the disclosure of data pursuant to law enforcement requests (e.g., subpoenas or warrants); and how to respond to customer inquiries and concerns that the data is subject to this new risk of disclosure.
+Any organization offering or using a digital platform powered by consumer data (e.g., significant quantities of personal information that could relate to reproductive health) should evaluate what data it collects, stores, and uses; how this data is disclosed pursuant to law enforcement requests (e.g., subpoenas or warrants); whether its privacy policies accurately notify individuals of such uses and disclosures; and how to respond to customer inquiries and concerns that the data is subject to this new risk of disclosure.

-Laws governing data privacy are rapidly evolving at the state and federal levels.
-Organizations dealing with identifiable health information are often regulated by the Health Information Portability and Accountability Act (HIPAA) on the federal level and a wide array of state laws.
-The Dobbs decision impacts the privacy of protected health information under HIPAA as well as many other types of data that may relate to abortion, whether or not health related.
-The Dobbs decision also affects a wide array of companies that may have data relevant to law enforcement efforts under a state abortion law.
-Further, it is likely that companies maintaining non-health-related data may be impacted if such data can be combined with other data to support prosecutors pursuing a conviction under anti-abortion laws.
-These companies are well advised to evaluate the data they collect, whether and to what extent that data is necessary to their business, and what the options are for handling and encrypting that data to minimize the likelihood that it could be demanded in a law enforcement proceeding.
+Laws governing consumer privacy are rapidly evolving at the state and federal levels.
+Organizations dealing with identifiable health information are often regulated by the Health Information Portability and Accountability Act (HIPAA) and Section 5 of the Federal Trade Commission Act on the federal level, as well as a wide array of state privacy laws.
+The Dobbs decision impacts the privacy of protected health information under HIPAA and many other types of data that may relate to abortion care, whether health-related or not.
+In an attempt to further protect sensitive information related to reproductive health care, the Department of Health and Human Services, Office for Civil Rights, has proposed the HIPAA Privacy Rule To Support Reproductive Health Care Privacy.
+The Dobbs decision also affects a wide range of companies that may have data relevant to law enforcement efforts under state abortion laws.
+It is likely that companies maintaining non-health-related data may be impacted if such data can be combined with other data to support the prosecution of restrictive abortion laws.

 Review Compliance Standards